Your privacy is critically important to us. At Integry, we have a few fundamental principles:

 We share information about you in the limited circumstances spelled out below and with appropriate safeguards on your privacy:

-- Legal Requests: We may disclose information about you in response to a subpoena, court order, or other governmental request.
+Legal Requests: We may disclose information about you in response to a subpoena, court order, or other governmental requests.
 For more information on how we respond to requests for information about integry.io users, please see our Legal Guidelines.

 If you’d like to take a look at the current list of Third Party Companies that we share information with along with the specifics of the information and the purpose of sharing it, take a look at the table we’ve laid out on our GDPR page